Pete Doherty: Peter Doherty and the Puta Madres

-In November 2016, Jack Jones was announced as lead guitarist in Doherty's new band The Puta Madres, joining Drew McConnell (bass), Miki Beavis (violin), Katia de Vidas (keyboard) and Rafa (drums), who had previously been his touring band.
+In November 2016, Jack Jones was announced as lead guitarist in Doherty's new band the Puta Madres, joining Drew McConnell (bass guitar), Miki Beavis (violin), Katia de Vidas (keyboards) and Rafa (drums), who had previously been his touring band.
 Peter Doherty and the Puta Madres played a gig in Argentina, followed by a week of shows in France including two nights for the reopening of the Bataclan.
-They played Kentish Town Forum in London and Manchester Albert Hall in December 2016 and several dates across Europe in February and March 2017.
+They played Kentish Town Forum in London and Albert Hall, Manchester in December 2016 and several dates across Europe in February and March 2017.

-Following European and South American tours and festival appearances, the band recorded their debut album in France during the summer of 2018.
+Following European and South American tours and festival appearances, the band recorded their debut studio album in France during the summer of 2018.
 The band played a short tour of the UK in February 2019.

-The self-titled album was released on 26 April 2019 and after instore signings the band set off on a UK and European tour.
+The self-titled studio album was released on 26 April 2019 and after instore signings the band set off on a UK and European tour.

 Influences

-In interviews, Doherty has listed his favourite books as George Orwell's 1984, Brighton Rock by Graham Greene, Our Lady of the Flowers by Jean Genet, Flowers of Evil by Charles Baudelaire and the complete works of Oscar Wilde.
+In interviews, Doherty has listed his favourite books as George Orwell's Nineteen Eighty-Four (1949), Brighton Rock (1938) by Graham Greene, Our Lady of the Flowers (1943) by Jean Genet, Flowers of Evil (1857) by Charles Baudelaire and the complete works of Oscar Wilde.
 He has also mentioned Emily Dickinson and Tony Hancock as influences; Doherty and his father were once members of the Tony Hancock Appreciation Society.
-Doherty mentions Hancock, and makes an allusion to his catchphrase 'Stone me!', in an early song entitled "You're My Waterloo".
+Doherty mentions Hancock, and makes an allusion to his catchphrase 'Stone me!', in a Libertines song entitled "You're My Waterloo", which appeared on their 2015 album, Anthems for Doomed Youth.
+The band's debut album, Up The Bracket, is also named after another one of his catchphrases.
 However, numerous literary and musical allusions occur throughout Doherty's ongoing Books of Albion.
 He places particular importance on the Romantic poets and on existential philosophers such as Albert Camus and Miguel de Unamuno.
-Doherty has also alluded to work by the Marquis de Sade and Thomas de Quincey.
-On the Babyshambles album Down in Albion, there is a track entitled "À rebours", which is significantly influenced by the novel of the same name by Joris-Karl Huysmans.
+Doherty has also alluded to work by the Marquis de Sade and Thomas De Quincey.
+On the Babyshambles debut studio album Down in Albion, there is a track entitled "À rebours", which is significantly influenced by the novel of the same name by Joris-Karl Huysmans.

-Doherty has supported up-and-coming British bands, such as indie bands The Paddingtons and The View.
+Doherty has supported up-and-coming British bands, such as indie bands the Paddingtons and the View.

 A frequent lyrical theme for Doherty is Albion, the ancient name for Great Britain.
 Doherty also uses 'Albion' as the name of a ship sailing to a utopia called Arcadia, a place without rules or authority.
-Doherty and Barât shared a flat in London, at 112a Teesdale Street, Bethnal Green, affectionately known as 'The Albion Rooms', despite being rather run down.
+Doherty and Barât shared a run-down flat in London, at 112a Teesdale Street, Bethnal Green, affectionately known as 'The Albion Rooms'.
 Doherty named his diaries, in which he writes poems and other thoughts, the Books of Albion.